korzonek/weave/site/ipam/overview-init-ipam.md

 ### <a name="initialization"></a>Initializing Peers on a Weave Network

+There are two options for initialising IPAM - with a statically configured seed or automatically via consensus.
+The two options have different tradeoffs, so pick the one that suits your deployment best.

+Configuration via seed requires you to provide a list of peer names (via the `--ipam-seed` parameter) amongst which the address space will be shared initially - this means that you will also have to specify peer names explicitly on launch:

+    host1$ weave launch --name 00:00:00:00:00:01 --ipam-seed 00:00:00:00:00:01,00:00:00:00:00:02,00:00:00:00:00:03
+    host2$ weave launch --name 00:00:00:00:00:02 --ipam-seed 00:00:00:00:00:01,00:00:00:00:00:02,00:00:00:00:00:03
+    host3$ weave launch --name 00:00:00:00:00:03 --ipam-seed 00:00:00:00:00:01,00:00:00:00:00:02,00:00:00:00:00:03

+In this configuration each peer knows in advance how the address space has been divided up, and will be able to perform allocations from the outset even under conditions of partition - no consensus is required.

+Alternatively, you can let weave determine the seed automatically via a consensus algorithm; since you don't need to provide it with a list of peer names anymore you can also let weave generate those randomly for you too.
+However, in order for weave to form a single consensus reliably you must now instead tell each peer how many peers there are in total either by listing them as target peers or via the `--init-peer-count` parameter.

 Just once, when the first automatic IP address allocation is requested in the whole network, Weave Net needs a majority of peers to be present in order to avoid formation of isolated groups, which can lead to